klei1984/max/defects.md

 57. **[Fixed]** The custom scenarios menu title is "Multiplayer Scenarios" even in single player mode.

-58. If a high-tech unit is captured, and then it gets upgraded in the depot, the unit would lose any of its superior unit values.
+58. **[Fixed]** If a high-tech unit is captured, and then it gets upgraded in the depot, the unit would lose any of its superior unit values.
 For example if an enemy tank had 34 attack power and the player's own latest tank upgrades would only grant 20 attack power to an upgraded tank then the captured tank would lose the 34 attack power and would get the inferior 20 "as an upgrade".
 This behavior was considered to be a defect in M.A.X.
 2 back in March, 1998.

 59. **[Fixed]** The SaveSlot class has two image resources, FILEx_UP and FILEx_DN.
 The save load menu init function (cseg01:000D7A19) allocates memory for the images' data.
 The buffer size is determined for both images, but the allocation uses the size of FILEx_UP data for both.
 As both images have the same dimensions this defect does not cause any issues.